-Upon delivery of the new car the Dealer will furnish the owner with an Owner's Service Policy and Identification Card, which entitles the owner to replacement of any defective parts in accordance with the Standard Warranty.
+Upon delivery of the new car the Dealer will furnish the owner with an Owner's Service Policy and Identification Card, which en-titles the owner to replacement of any defective parts in accordance with the Standard Warranty.

-The car will be inspected and lubricated by the Dealer who sold the car at the expiration of 500 miles and 1,500 miles of driving at no charge other than the list price of engine oil, lubricants or supplies used.
+The car will be inspected and lubricated by the Dealer who sold the car at the expiration of 500 miles of driving at no charge other than the list price of engine oil, lubricants or supplies used'.
 If the car is taken to a Terraplane and Hudson Dealer other than the one who sold it, the inspections will be made at a nominal cost.

-The inspections include the following operations:
+The 500-mile inspection includes the following operations: